openshift-integration/camel-k-example-event-streaming/readme.didact.md

 #### Optional: Configuration Adjustments

-*Note*: you can skip this step if you don't want to adjust the configuration
+*Note*: you can skip this step if you don't want to adjust the configuration, but if you changed any of the namespaces or the service name, you should retrieve the correct addresses to set in the `application.properties` file.

 In case you need to adjust the configuration, the following 2 commands present information that will be required to configure the deployment: